 * Click here for rating key

-Pegasus Taverna Restaurant Review: Detroit’s Greektown is one of the few places where people can dine after midnight---well after midnight, as a matter of fact.
+Pegasus Taverna Restaurant Review: Detroit’s Greektown is one of the few places where people can dine after midnight --- well after midnight, as a matter of fact.
 This spot, marking more than two decades on the scene, serves until 1 a.m.
 Sunday thru Thursday, and until 3 a.m. on Fridays and Saturdays.
-A perennially popular appetizer is flaming cheese, served to shouts of “Opa!” by servers as it is lit.
-The menu also features numerous lamb dishes, from a roasted and sliced number to one simmered in tomato sauce.
-You’ll also find spaghetti accompanied by marinated chops.
-Vegetarians do very well here, too; there are spinach pies, moussaka, baked macaroni, meatless grape leaves and a number of fresh salads, including the notable Greek salad topped with feta cheese, beets, olives and hot peppers.
-Portions are large and many dishes are good for a group.
+A perennially popular appetizer is flaming cheese, served to shouts of “opa!” by servers as it is lit.
+Other classic Greek dishes include baked moussaka, thinly sliced eggplant layered with potato and seasoned ground meat and topped with béchamel and tomato sauce.
+The menu also features numerous lamb options, from a roasted and sliced number to one simmered in tomato sauce.
+Other proteins include pork, veal, chicken and beef.
+Vegetarians do very well here, too; there are spinach pies, meatless stuffed grape leaves, and a number of fresh salads, including the Greek topped with feta cheese, beets, olives and hot peppers.
+Portions are large, and many items are good for a group.
 Combination platters give a fine introduction to the fare, which is served a mere poker chip's toss from the Greektown Casino.